-Mandarin and Arabic are taught in some schools.
+2 Mandarin and Arabic are taught in some schools.

-Chinese languages are used by Filipino Chinese in business transactions.
+3Chinese languages are used by Filipino Chinese in business transactions.

-1.00 to 1.80=Primary; 1.81 to 2.60=Secondary; 2.61 to 3.40=Tertiary; 3.41 to 4.20= Quaternary; 4.21 to 5.00=Not Used.
+41.00 to 1.80=Primary; 1.81 to 2.60=Secondary; 2.61 to 3.40=Tertiary; 3.41 to 4.20=Quaternary; 4.21 to 5.00=Not Used.

-before transitioning to Filipino and English; bilingualism-c, to the more lasting and known version of bilingualism that started in 1974 and the specified use of only Filipino and English as the medium of instruction for primary, secondary, and tertiary education; multilingualism-b, to a modification of bilingualism-c during the Presidency of Corazon Aquino that recognized again the regional languages as auxiliary medium of instruction; and finally, multilingualism-c, to an innovation in 2009 that is based on the principles of mother language education that begins with the regional languages and systematically transitions into the use of Filipino and English.
+finally, multilingualism-c, to an innovation in 2009 that is based on the principles of mother language education that begins with the regional languages and systematically transitions into the use of Filipino and English.
 As already mentioned, this program was the Philippines' most dramatic support for the regional languages.